Force over Distance: Chapter 14

 “Yes sir.”
 Greer posted himself back in front of the doors.

 Young looked at the scientist.
-“You want to take a break?”
+“You wanna take a break?”

 “No,” Rush snapped.
 “I have to interrogate the AI.”

-Young dug deep, summoned every ounce of patience he had, and nodded.
+Young dug deep, summoned every ounce of his patience, and nodded.
 He unclenched his grip on Rush’s jacket, straightened its lines, and stepped back.
 “Where do you want to be?”

 Rush shot Greer a final glare, then focused on Young.
 “CI room.”
 He turned and started along the corridor.
 “Unfortunately, I’ll have to do this the long way.
 Bring my laptop.”

-Greer bent to pick up Rush’s computer and handed it to Young.
+Greer swept Rush’s computer off the floor and handed it to Young.
 “Nice,” the sergeant said dryly.
 “Real nice.”

 “With a computer.”
-Rush leaned heavily into his crutches as they started for the CI room.
+Rush leaned heavily into his crutches as they headed for the CI room.

 “As opposed to?”